Connect Wealth | 13-2970 King George Blvd. | South Surrey, BC V4P 0E6, Canada

 Connect Wealth is an independent financial planning firm that offers holistic advice to clients based on their current goals and future aspirations.
 We use well-established workflows and cutting-edge technology to maximize planning efficiencies while simplifying the process for clients.
 Learn how you can maximize your financial opportunities at www.connectwealth.com

 Watch our July 2022 Money Minute, a new Vlog from Connect Wealth.
-In this months video, Mike Erickson and Dallas Clemyck discuss this months blog post and the impact of shrinkflation and inflation on financial planning.
+In this video, Mike Erickson and Dallas Clemyck discuss our July blog post and the impact of shrinkflation and inflation on financial planning.